In this review, I’ll be taking a closer look at a desensitizing spray which has one of the best names ever – Super Dragon 6000.

 - The numbing strength is also a possible problem.
 I found in 2 sessions that it numbed the penis too much and I then had trouble maintaining an erection.

 - It may produce a tingling sensation for a few minutes after you apply it.

 - It isn’t yet approved by any authority.

 - It’s advised not to use it if having oral sex due to the risk of transference to

 - It’s not a cure – you’ll have to use it each time you have sex.

 Super Dragon 6000 is in my experience one of the strongest delay sprays available, and it does seem to be effective.
-It’s also one of the fastest acting as well.
-But as with most temporary delay products, the strength could pose problems for some guys.
+It’s also one of the fastest to take effect.
+But as with most temporary delay products, the strength could pose problems for some people.

 I think the key with all delay products is to start slow and work your way up.
 You won’t know until you try it how many sprays you actually need, so start with one and see if that works.

 If it numbs you too much or tingles, then don’t use any more sprays.
 But if it doesn’t have any side effects, you can try 2 sprays the next time if you feel you need more numbing.

 It’s not as easy to find as it once was, appearing and disappearing regularly from online stores.
 I’ve also noticed recently sprays appearing with variations of the name, so I’m wondering if they’re slowly phasing it out.